vippsas/vipps-login-api/how-it-works/merchant-initiated-login-howitworks.md

 The different steps are described and illustrated with screenshots below.

-### 1. Initiate Vipps Login from phone number
+### 1. Initiate Login with a phone number

-The merchant initiates Vipps Login on the user's device from their system, based on the user's phone number.
+The merchant initiates Login on the user's device from their system, based on the user's phone number.
 The user receives a push notification and clicks to open the Vipps or MobilePay app.

 If the user has turned off push notifications or for some other reason do not get the push, they can open Vipps or MobilePay themselves and automatically start the login flow.